 Input box Description Protocol Select the protocol with the appropriate radio button.
+By default UDP is selected.
 Port Specify the VPN SSL listening port to be used for incoming connections.
-1 This port number also has to be specified in the client software.
+This port number also has to be specified in the client software.
 Address pool Specify the address range from which IP addresses are assigned to clients.
 This address range must not overlap with your local networks.
 Encryption algorithm Use the drop-down list to select the encryption algorithm to use for C2S connections over VPN SSL.
-Key renegotiation To increase security, a VPN SSL connection renegotiates the session key while the connection is in progress.
+The following encryption algorithms are available: AES 128 (default setting) AES 192 AES 256 3DES Definition Blowfish Cast5 Key renegotiation To increase security, a VPN SSL connection renegotiates the session key while the connection is in progress.
 Enter the interval for key renegotiation in seconds.
-Compression Optional: Uncheck this box to disable LZO (Lempel-Ziv-Oberhumer, an algorithm for lossless data compression).
-This checkbox is enabled by default.
+Input box Description ------------- -- Compression Optional: Check this box to enable LZO (Lempel-Ziv-Oberhumer, an algorithm for lossless data compression).
+This checkbox is disabled by default.